The Asia-Pacific is one of the world's most dynamic macro-regions; and its relevance will likely increase in the future.

 In this article I argue that the only way to solve the issue is a coordinated US-PRC action; but this demands a "preliminary agreement" between the two powers that must determine the future geopolitical order in Korea in case the North collapses and the Peninsula is reunited.
 In particular, this deal must rassure Beijing that reunification will not represent a threat to Chinese national security.

 The Six-Party Talks: Analysis of an International Negotiation

-The Six Party Talks (SPT) were a series of international negotiations taking place between 2003 and 2009 with the aim of solving the North Korean nuclear issue.
-They took their name from the fact that they involved the six main actors in the region: the United States, North Korea, South Korea, Japan, China and Russia.
-All in all, they ultimately resulted in a failure, as Pyongyang kept on developing nuclear weapons and managed to obtain them in following years.
+The Six Party Talks (SPT) were a series of international summits taking place between 2003 and 2009 with the aim of solving the North Korean nuclear issue.
+They took theat name because they involved the six main actors in the region: the United States, North Korea, South Korea, Japan, China and Russia.
+The SPT ultimately resulted in a failure, as Pyongyang kept on developing nuclear weapons and ultimately obtained them.

-Note that I wrote this paper as a task for the course in International Negotiations at Université Catholique de Louvain during my Master's program.
-This version is sligthly different from the one I submitted back then: I added pictures and I made some minor corrections to the text, which in any case remains almost identical.
+Note: I wrote this paper as a task for the course in International Negotiations at Université Catholique de Louvain during my Master's program.
+This version is sligthly different from the one I submitted back then: I added pictures and I made some minor corrections to the text, but it remains almost identical.

 Photo Credit: BusinessKorea